International Campaign to Save the Monuments of Nubia: Abu Simbel

 One scheme to save the Abu Simbel temples was based on an idea by William MacQuitty to build a clear freshwater dam around the temples, with the water inside kept at the same height as the Nile.
 There were to be underwater viewing chambers.
 In 1962 the idea was made into a proposal by architects Jane Drew and Maxwell Fry and civil engineer Ove Arup.
 They considered that raising the temples ignored the effect of erosion of the sandstone by desert winds.
 However, the proposal, though acknowledged to be extremely elegant, was rejected.

-The salvage of the Abu Simbel temples began in 1964 by a multinational team of archeologists, engineers and skilled heavy equipment operators working together under the UNESCO banner; it cost some US$40 million at the time (equal to $300 million in 2017 dollars).
+The salvage of the Abu Simbel temples began in 1964 by a multinational team of archeologists, engineers and skilled heavy equipment operators working together under the UNESCO banner; it cost some US$40 million (equivalent to $632 million in 2024).
 Between 1964 and 1968, the entire site was carefully cut into large blocks (up to 30 tons, averaging 20 tons), dismantled, lifted and reassembled in a new location 65 metres higher and 200 metres back from the river, in one of the greatest challenges of archaeological engineering in history.
 Some structures were even saved from under the waters of Lake Nasser.

+Amada

+The Temple of Amada was a difficult case, because of its small, beautifully painted reliefs and was considered "one of the most distinctive and best preserved examples of the art of the 18th dynasty."
+Desroches Noblecourt announced that France would save it.
+However, more funds were needed for this project.
+To this end Desroches Noblecourt requested an interview with Charles de Gaulle, who had no idea of the commitment she had made in the name of her country.
+Reportedly on learning of it, he demanded, "Madame, how dare you say that France will save the temple, without authorization from my government?"
+Noblecourt replied, "General, how dare you make an appeal on the radio without authorization from Pétain?"
+De Gaulle agreed to honour Noblecourt's promise.

+As well as providing funding the French government provided significant technical support for the removal of the Temple of Amada.
+In 1964, the front portion of the temple was dismantled and transported on rails by the U.A.R.
+Antiquities Service.
+French archeologists then excavated the rest of the temple with the same railway system.